DH2024/ML2-Assignments-Group-DH-KKB-YJ/README.md

 ## Problem 5 : Visual story telling part 2: Capital Metro data
+    ###Approach : Findings through EDA and graphs.
+                  Confirming these findings by modelling to arrive at final conclusion.

 ## Problem 6 : Clustering and dimensionality reduction